vamsivenkat987/ReactApp-with-k8s-deployment/README.md

 * [Setup](#setup)

 ## General info
-This is a webapp which shows posts and comments on the wall and deployed automatically used with kubernetes.
+This is a webapp which shows posts and comments on the wall and deployed automatically with kubernetes.

 ## Technologies
 Project is created with: